logo image

 1746 March - Fort Augustus was captured by the Jacobite's during the Third Rising.

-1746 April - advancing Government Troops led to the Jacobite's moving north to Inverness where the Battle of Culloden took place in that moth, last Jacobite battle, ending with the Jacobite's defeated by Government Troops.
+1746 April - advancing Government Troops led to the Jacobite's moving north to Inverness where the Battle of Culloden took place in that month, last Jacobite battle, ending with the Jacobite's defeated by Government Troops.

 1822 - the Caledonian Canal was completed, linking Fort William and Inverness with 60 miles / 97 km of waterways.